JJazzLab-X is a Midi-based framework dedicated to backing tracks generation.

 The framework sends Midi messages to initialize the connected Midi sound device

 When user press Play, the framework sends the song data to the music generation engine

 The music engine uses the song data to generate the Midi data for the backing tracks

 The framework retrieves the Midi data and plays it

 JJazzLab-X is based on the Apache Netbeans Platform.
 It provides a reliable and extensible application architecture.

 The Netbeans Platform turns JJazzLab-X into a pluggable application where plugins can be installed or deactivated at runtime.
-Plugins can easily add/alter features and insert UI elements such as menu items.
+Plugins can easily add or alter features and the related UI elements such as menu items.